What the AAP's 2023 policy statement on noise actually says

 On the NICU side, the statement reinforces an existing AAP recommendation that ambient NICU noise be kept below 45 dB averaged hourly, with peak levels not exceeding 65 dB.
 It cites NIOSH occupational exposure data as the baseline and applies a conservative scaling for the vulnerable neonate.
 NICU staff, incubator manufacturers, and unit designers are the primary audience for this section.

 1. Place the machine as far from the baby as practical.
-The placement rule, commonly summarised as 7 ft, is rooted in the inverse-square law: doubling distance roughly quarters sound intensity.
-See the dedicated 7 ft placement page for the calculation.
+The AAP advises maximum practical distance.
+The 7 ft figure is a consumer rounding of the distances tested in the Hugh study, rooted in the inverse-square law: doubling distance roughly quarters sound intensity.
+See the dedicated 7 ft placement page.

-These four recommendations apply equally to dedicated sound machines, smart speaker routines, white noise apps on a phone, fans used for masking, and any other acoustic source.
-The statement framing is about sound at the baby's head, not about the technology generating it.
+This guidance applies equally to dedicated sound machines, smart speaker routines, white noise apps on a phone, fans used for masking, and any other acoustic source.
+What matters is the sound reaching the baby's head, not the technology generating it.

 What changed from the 1997 statement